PolicarpoYU/ue/README.md

 pip install numpy
 pip install ulianovellipse
 ```

 To see examples of use, go to the [Examples of use](#examples-of-use) section at the end of this document.

 # Technical Reference Manual for the ulianovellipse.py Library

 ## Theoretical Basis

-In the standard ellipse model one ellipes  is defined by two parameters, a and b:
+In the standard ellipse model, an ellipse is defined by two parameters, a and b:

 (x/a)^2 + (y/b)^2 = 1